jconover/vagrant-puppet-enterprise/README.md

 The included Vagrantfile spins up a master node and an agent, and installs Puppet Enterprise on them both.
-After typing "vagrant up" and waiting a bit (about 15 minutes on my iMac, so enjoy some coffee and a nice walk around the block), you should end up with a running Puppet master and an agent with a signed cert, all ready to go.
+After typing "vagrant up" and waiting a bit (about 15 minutes on my iMac, so enjoy some coffee and a nice walk around the block) you should end up with a running Puppet master and an agent with a signed cert, all ready to go.
 There's also an option to configure the master to contain a git repo and use dynamic environments, so you can push your Puppet git repo there and test your actual code.